THINGS YOU NEED TO DO DURING DUE DILIGENCE

 What I recommend to potential buyers are aspects of advanced due diligence:

-1) Hire a professional property inspection service to verify code compliance, mold issues and
+1) Hire a professional property inspection service to verify code compliance, mold issues and mold issues, ADA compliance of the site and other property issues.

 2) Hire a professional roof inspector.
 The roof and sealant around the venting should be inspected as to condition.
+Inside the Laundromat the ceiling tiles, especially near the swamp coolers, should be inspected for water stains.

 5) Visit all the large apartment buildings within one mile and note all aspects of item four above.